poxrud/aws-bootcamp-cruddur-2023/journal/week8.md

 ]
 ```

-- add IAM permissions to the CruddurUploadAvatar Lambda ruby function:
+- add IAM permissions to the CruddurUploadAvatar Lambda ruby function.
+This is needed to be able to generate
+signed URL.

 ```yml
 {